-Venetian sarde in saor: a sweet and sour sardine recipe with vinegar pickled onions, raisins and pine nuts… Lovely lunch idea to make a day in advance!
+Do try out these Venetian sarde in saor!
+This is a sweet and sour marinated sardine recipe with vinegar, pickled onions, raisins and pine nuts… What a lovely lunch idea this is to make a day in advance!

 Sarde in saor is a typical Venetian sardine recipe.

-Some use the name ’sweet and sour sardines’ also.
+Some use the name ’sweet and sour sardines’ also instead of sarde in saor.
 It’s an easy appetizer or starter dish because you can prepare it a day in advance.
 You eat these sardines cold with some crunchy bread on the side to mop up the remaining vinegar sauce.

 Conclusion: this is a real treat for hot summer days!